 Assembly

 - While the cake is chilling, pour the remaining Homemade Salted Caramel into a small bowl.
 Insert a popsicle or cookie stick into the apple and dip it into the caramel, coating it thoroughly.
-Let the excess caramel drip off of the apple and then set it onto a sheet of wax paper, then place it into the refrigerator for at least 15 minutes to set.
+Let the excess caramel drip off of the apple and then set it onto a sheet of wax paper, then place it into the refrigerator with the cake to let the caramel set slightly.

 - To create the caramel drip effect, first do a test drip on the chilled cake with room temperature salted caramel.
 If it’s too thick, microwave it in 15 second bursts to bring it to perfect drip consistency without heating it too much.
 Drip the sides of the cake with salted caramel and partially fill in the top before topping with the caramel apple.
 Garnish with more chopped almonds on top of the cake and apple.